hiromipaw/onionperf/README.md

 onionperf visualize --data onionperf.analysis.json.xz "Test Measurements"
 ```

-As a result, two files are written to the current working directory:
+As a result, three files are written to the current working directory:

 - `onionperf.viz.$datetime.csv` contains visualized data in a CSV file format; and
 - `onionperf.viz.$datetime.pdf` contains visualizations in a PDF file format.
+- `onionperf.outliers.$datetime.pdf` contains measurement outliers visualizations in a PDF file format.

+By default, both the base pdf and the outliers pdf are produced, but this can be controlled using the `-c` switch on the command line.

 For analysis files containing tor circuit filters, only measurements with an existing mapping between TGen transfers/streams Tor streams/circuits which have not been marked as 'filtered\_out' are visualized.